John Harington (writer): Early life and family

 Harington was born in Kelston, Somerset, England, the son of poet John Harington of Stepney (b.c.1529) and his second wife Isabella Markham, a gentlewoman of Queen Elizabeth I's privy chamber.
 He was the grandson of an Alexander Harington of Stepney, London; about whom little is known.
 He was honoured as a godson of the childless Elizabeth, one of 102.

 He was educated at Eton and King's College, Cambridge.

 Harington married Mary Rogers, daughter of George Rogers of Cannington (son of Sir Edward Rogers) and Jane Winter, on 6 September 1583.

+A notable descendant of his is the English actor Kit Harrington.

 Courtier under Elizabeth I

 Although he had studied the law, Harington was attracted early in life to the royal court, where his free-spoken attitude and poetry gained Elizabeth's attention.
 Elizabeth encouraged his writing, but Harington was inclined to overstep the mark in his somewhat Rabelaisian and occasionally risqué pieces.

 His attempt at a translation of Ariosto's Orlando Furioso caused his banishment from court for some years.
 Angered by the raciness of his translations, Elizabeth told Harington that he was to leave and not return until he had translated the entire poem.
 She chose this punishment rather than actually banishing him, but she considered the task so difficult that it was assumed Harington would not bother to comply.
 Harington, however, chose to follow through with the request and completed the translation in 1591.
 It received great praise, and is one of the translations still read by English speakers today.

 One of his epigrams is widely quoted:

 Treason doth never prosper?
 What's the reason?

 for if it prosper, none dare call it treason.

 Around that time, Harington also devised England's first flushing toilet – called the Ajax (i.e., a "jakes", then a slang word for toilet).
 It was installed at his manor in Kelston.
 This forerunner to the modern flush toilet had a flush valve to let water out of the tank, and a wash-down design to empty the bowl.
 What it lacked was an S-bend or U-bend to curb noxious smells, which was later invented by Alexander Cumming.
 Many toilet manufacturers have had the name John as part of the company's title, and there is dispute over whether the current American term "john" has any connection with Harington as its inventor.

 In 1596, Harington, under the pseudonym Misacmos, wrote a book called A New Discourse upon a Stale Subject: The Metamorphosis of Ajax about his invention.
 The book made political allusions to the Earl of Leicester, which angered Elizabeth.
 It was a coded attack on the stercus or excrement that was poisoning society with torture and state-sponsored "libels" against his relatives Thomas Markham and Ralph Sheldon.
 After its publication, he was again banished from the court.
 Elizabeth's mixed feelings for him may have been the only thing that saved Harington from being tried at the Star Chamber.